5 Healthy (and Tasty) Reasons to Bake Your Own Bread

 Also, the fermentation process produces acetic acid, a natural mold-fighting preservative.
 With homemade sourdough, your bread will have a longer shelf life with no unhealthy preservatives.

 (If you'd like to get started making sourdough, I highly recommend Breadtopia Sourdough Starter.
-You can find it at Amazon.)
+Click here to check availability and price at Amazon.)

 4. Your Homemade Whole Wheat Bread Will Actually Be 100% Whole Wheat